1. Bandon, OR

 5. The Oak Alley Plantation, LA

 If you love to visit historic sites, this location is for you!
-Visit the ‘Big House’, check out the Civil War encampment, and get an insider view of what slave living conditions looked like.
-This is one of the best preserved southern plantations and it is worth a visit!
+Visit the ‘Big House’ and check out the Civil War encampment.
+This is one of the best preserved southern plantations and it is worth a visit.

 6. Olympic Hot Springs, WA